scott1028/pattern_django_by_python_study/README.rst

 		# settings.py
 		#
-			**MEDIA_URL** is used to point to the base URL for user-generated content - uploaded images, files, that sort of thing.
+			**MEDIA_URL** is used to point to the base URL for user-generated content such as uploaded images, files, that sort of thing.

 			**STATIC_URL** is used as the prefix for JavaScript, CSS, etc.

 		#